 Boothbay real estate is some of the most expensive in Maine, although Boothbay house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Boothbay is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Boothbay is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Boothbay is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Boothbay who work in management occupations (12.92%), sales jobs (9.15%), and office and administrative support (9.08%).

 Of important note, Boothbay is also a town of artists.
 Boothbay has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Boothbay’s character.